A pleasant Sunday in and around Madrid

 I think Sunday is my favourite day of the week.
 It is a chill-out day.

-The difference between city and country in Spain is more pronounced than the other countries I have lived in.
-It is hilly and mountainous and lush green in the winter and sienna brown in the summer.
+The difference between city and country in Spain is more pronounced than in other countries I have lived in.
+It is hilly, mountainous, and lush green in the winter and sienna brown in summer.

-After a walk around and a well-deserved an ice-cream (32C in the shade) it was time to head back to Madrid for lunch.
+After a walk around and a well-deserved ice cream (32C in the shade), it was time to head back to Madrid for lunch.
 After all, it was 2:30 pm.
 Even by Spanish standards, I was going for a late lunch.

 It only takes about thirty minutes to drive back to Madrid.
 The area at the end of the freeway into Madrid is called Moncloa.

-It only really sells one thing; charcoal spit roast chicken, fresh salad and Asturian cider.
+Great food and good prices.
+It only sells one thing; charcoal spit roast chicken, fresh salad and Asturian cider.
 You can sit in, out or upstairs on a shaded terrace.
-Great food and good prices.

-Lunch was over so it was time to go home for siesta.
+Lunch was over, so it was time to go home for a siesta.
 I had parked in a park next to Casa Mingo.

-I found some quite interesting graffiti in the park and took a few photos.
+I found some interesting graffiti in the park and took a few photos.